How to open a bank account in Ireland

 Allied Irish Banks (AIB)

 If you’re a full-time university student, you can apply for a Student Plus Account.
-This comes with a number of perks, including no maintenance fees and an interest-free overdraft of up to 1,500 EUR.
+This comes with a number of perks, including no maintenance fees and some fee free transactions as part of the package.

 Irish bank accounts: costs and fees